Sources for More Information

 Costs and Benefits of Community Trees

 Facts about the benefits and services provided by trees are necessary in order to make a convincing argument for support.
-An excellent source of research-based information and presentation aides can be found at the USDA Forest Service’s Center for Urban Forestry.
+An excellent source of research-based information and presentation aides can be found at the U.S. Forest Service’s Center for Urban Forestry.

 Alliance for Community Trees (ACT)